Fort Lee Postnuptial Agreements Lawyer

 Postnuptial Agreement Requirements

 Under New Jersey law, a valid postnuptial agreement must be in writing, and verbal agreements will not be authorized.
 A postnuptial contract further stipulates what is separate and distinct from the marriage, and changes can be made at a later date upon the consent of all parties.

 Postnuptial agreements must also be notarized.
 The notary requirement deters fraud and ensures the proper execution of the document.
 The notary public validates the signatures of each signatory and certifies that the documents are appropriately executed.
 This requirement reduces the likelihood that a spouse is under the influence of drugs, alcohol, duress, or coercion at the time of signing.
-Representation by local legal counsel also diminishes these risks.
+Representation from a Fort Lee postnuptial agreements attorney also diminishes these risks.

 Finally, a postnuptial agreement can only be made if there is full and fair disclosure by the parties of all material assets, financial obligations, fiscal responsibilities, and potential future income, including inheritances, interest payments, and life insurance.
 Failure to fully disclose these financial statements could result in the invalidation of the agreement, especially if the disclosure would affect a spouse’s willingness to agree.

 Retaining a divorce lawyer can benefit both spouses.
 A court will only honor agreements made at the end of a marriage in consideration of a divorce if the agreement is both fair and equitable concerning both spouses’ economic rights.
 A contract that materially disadvantages one spouse may be considered inequitable by the courts and thus unenforceable.
 A Fort Lee lawyer could review the terms of the prospective postnuptial contract against statutes and case law to ensure the contract honors the parties’ intentions and that it will withstand judicial scrutiny if challenged in court.

 - Financial dependence (especially for the unemployed spouse);